rmjarvis/TreeCorr/docs/_build/html/_sources/scripts.rst.txt

 Using configuration files
 =========================

+Most of the TreeCorr classes can take a ``config`` parameter in lieu of a set of keyword arguments.
+This is not necessarily incredibly useful when driving the code from Python; however, it enables running the code from some executable scripts, described below.

+Specifically, the parameters defined in the configuration file are loaded into a Python dict, which is passed to each of the classes as needed.
+The advantage of this is that TreeCorr will only use the parameters it actually needs when initializing each object.
+Any additional parameters (e.g. those that are relevant to a different class) are ignored.

 The corr2 and corr3 executables
 -------------------------------

-Also installed with TreeCorr are two executable scripts, called ``corr2`` and ``corr3``.
+Along with the installed Python library, TreeCorr also includes two executable scripts, called ``corr2`` and ``corr3``.
 The scripts takes one required command-line argument, which is the name of a configuration file::

     corr2 config.yaml